jphastings/SiteSender-Target/README.markdown

 I want!
 -------
 Its not ready for full-time duty just yet, but if you're brave enough to get this target app running on your own then the online section is already running on [heroku][1].
-If you don't already know, [heroku][1]: Best.
+If you don't already know heroku is The Best.
 RoR host.
 Ever.

  [1]: http://heroku.com ("heroku rails hosting")